Get Back (film)

-Get Back is a 1991 concert film starring Paul McCartney that documents The Paul McCartney World Tour of 1989–1990.
-The film was directed by Richard Lester, who had done two films with McCartney when he was with The Beatles in A Hard Day's Night (1964) and Help!
+Get Back is a 1991 concert film starring Paul McCartney that documents the Paul McCartney World Tour of 1989–1990.
+The film was directed by Richard Lester, who had already directed A Hard Day's Night (1964) and Help!
 (1965).
-Lester went into retirement after the release of this film.
 Carolco Pictures and New Line Cinema produced the film through the Seven Arts joint venture.

 Performances

 All songs by Lennon–McCartney, except where noted.